Handling Printed Icing Sheets

 DO NOT FREEZE THE ICING SHEET PRIOR TO RELEASE, THAT METHOD DOES NOT WORK AND IS NOT NECESSARY WITH THESE ICING SHEETS.

-Your icing sheet is designed to easily peel away from its clear A4 backing without any fuss.
-For A4 sheets there is a small section of the clear backing paper exposed at one end of the sheet.
+Your icing sheet is designed to easily peel away from its clear A4 plastic backing without any fuss.
+For A4 sheets there is a small section of the clear backing plastic exposed at one end of the sheet.
 Bend a corner of this backing away from the icing sheet, this will allow a corner of the sheet to come away from the backing (gentle encouragement with a fingernail under the corner of the icing may be necessary, but it should release very easily).
 Hold the corner of the icing sheet between thumb and finger and peel the backing away from the icing.
 Note it is much easier to pull the backing away from the icing, rather than the icing from the backing.

-For all round and cupcake toppers you should be able to simply bend the clear A4 backing sheet away from the icing and lift the topper away.
+For all round and cupcake toppers you should be able to simply bend the clear A4 plastic backing sheet away from the icing and lift the topper away.

 How to use Frosting Sheets: